Week 2: Have effective meetings and communications

 - Click Settings Trash.

-- To restore the event, check the box next to the event and click Restore.
+- Check the box next to the deleted event and click Restore.

 Note: Deleted events remain in a calendar's trash for approximately 30 days.